DNS-based access control lists

 1 permit tcp any eq www 192.168.1.0 0.0.0.255

-The sequence number specifies where to insert the Access Control list Entry (ACE) in the ACL order of ACEs.
-You can define your statements with sequences of 10, 20, 30, 40, and so on.
+The sequence number specifies where to insert the Access Control List Entry (ACE) in the order of ACEs within the ACL.
+You can define your statements using sequence numbers such as 10, 20, 30, 40, and so on.

-The controller GUI allows you to write a complete ACL going to the Configuration > Security > ACL page.
-You can view a list of protocols to pick from, and make changes to an existing ACL.
+The controller GUI allows you to write a complete ACL by going to the Configuration > Security > ACL page.
+You can view a list of protocols to choose from and make changes to an existing ACL.

 -